SiddharthaHaldar/ruok-service-autochecker/README.md

 ```
 ./scripts/create-api-dotenv.sh
 ```
-2. Run containers for database, Nats server and API
+2. Run database, NATs server and API
 ```
 docker compose up --build -d && ./database/db-init.sh
 ```
 (db-init.sh populates the database with 'projects' and 'services' collections, as well as some fabricated data in order to enable UI development concurrently.

 If there's an error in the creation of this fabricated data, run it a second time and then it should work.
-TODO - add longer timeout or healthcheck on dockercompose file.
+TODO - add longer timeout or healthcheck on dockercompose file.)

 ## To tear down
 ```